 Presque partnered with Churchill Downs and will utilize its BetAmerica app for all mobile sports betting operations.
 The PGCB approved the casino to launch retail sports betting on June 1.
 Once that happens, Presque will be able to roll out its online component.

 Mount Airy Pittsburgh

 The multimillion-dollar mini-casino Mount Airy Pittsburgh, located in Big Beaver, PA, will be affiliated with Mount Airy Casino Resort in Mount Pocono, PA.
 When it is open, it will be about a 45-minute car ride from Pittsburgh.
-Part of the plans for the property include a sportsbook.
+Part of the plans for the property includes a sportsbook.